-The Cambridge Theatre is one of the youngest and most attractive theatres in the West End, having opened in 1930 with interior decoration by Serge Chemayeff of Waring and Gillow.
+The Cambridge Theatre is one of the youngest and most attractive theatres in the West End, having opened in 1930 with interior decoration by Serge Chermayeff of Waring and Gillow.
 These were completely restored under the supervision of Carl Toms in 1986.

 A comfortable size for both plays and musicals productions at the theatre have included 1066 and All That, Heartbreak House with Edith Evans and Robert Donat, Billy Liar, Half a Sixpence with Tommy Steele, Bruce Forsyth in Little Me, Peter O’Toole in Man and Superman, Return to the Forbidden Planet, Fame, The Beautiful Game, Jerry Springer –The Opera and and the Royal Shakespeare Company’s enormously successful production of Roald Dahl’s Matilda.

 Other dramatic productions, generally with star casts, included Margaret Lockwood in Signpost to Murder (1962), Patrick Wymark in John Mortimer’s play The Judge (1967), a season by the National Theatre Company included Hedda Gabler and Cyrano de Bergerac (1970), Ingrid Bergman in Captain Brassbound’s Conversion (1971), Ralph Richardson in John Osborne’s West of Suez (1971), Ian McKellen as Hamlet (1971), Janet Suzman in The Three Sisters (1976), Nyree Dawn Porter in Anastasia.
 (1976), The Last of Mrs Cheyney starred Joan Collins (1980) and Peter O’Toole in Shaw’s Man and Superman (1980).

-Successful revues at The Cambridge include a revival of 1066 and All That (1937), Cecil Landau’s revue Sauce Tartare (1949) and its sequel Sauce Piquant, (1950) in which Audrey Hepburn was a member of the chorus, Behind the Fridge (1972) with Peter Cook and Dudley Moore, Derren Brown in Something Wicked this Way Comes (2005) and the Motown musical Dancing in the Streets (2005).
+Successful revues at the Cambridge Theatre include a revival of 1066 and All That (1937), Cecil Landau’s revue Sauce Tartare (1949) and its sequel Sauce Piquant, (1950) in which Audrey Hepburn was a member of the chorus, Behind the Fridge (1972) with Peter Cook and Dudley Moore, Derren Brown in Something Wicked this Way Comes (2005) and the Motown musical Dancing in the Streets (2005).

 Productions of Operetta have included A Night in Venice (1944) by Johann Strauss, Lizbeth Webb as The Merry Widow (1963), John Hanson in Bernard Delfont and Emile Littler’s revival of The Desert Song (1968), Michael Denison played Pooh Bah with an otherwise all black cast in The Black Mikado (1975), and the New D’Oyly Carte Company was launched with productions of Iolanthe and The Yeoman of the Guard (1988).

-Various versions of Peter Pan have enjoyed seasons at the theatre with Glynis Johns as the boy who won’t grow up in J. M Barrie’s play (1943), Lulu flying around George Cole’s Captain Hook in the American musical version of the story (1987) and Ron Moody and Nicola Stapleton in Peter Pan – The British Musical (1994).
+Various versions of Peter Pan have enjoyed seasons at the theatre with Glynis Johns as the boy who won’t grow up in JM Barrie’s play (1943), Lulu flying around George Cole’s Captain Hook in the American musical version of the story (1987), and Ron Moody and Nicola Stapleton in Peter Pan – The British Musical (1994).

 Musicals to appear at the Cambridge more than once include two successful runs of Fame (1995 and 2001) and Kander and Ebb’s Chicago.
-The original London production of Chicago (1977) played here and the record breaking revival transferred from the Adelphi theatre in 2006 playing for over five years.
+The original London production of Chicago (1977) played here and the record breaking revival transferred from the Adelphi Theatre in 2006 playing for over five years.

 Other American musicals include the New Orleans musical One Mo’ Time (1981) starring Vernel Bagneris and a three year run of Grease (1996) having transferred from the Dominion.
-The majority of the musicals to play here have been home grown and met with varying degrees of success including Budgie – The Musical (1988), Sherlock Holmes – The Musical (1989), Andrew Lloyd Webber’s The Beautiful Game (2000) and Our House (2002) the Madness musical.
+The majority of the musicals to play here have been home grown and met with varying degrees of success including Budgie – The Musical (1988), Sherlock Holmes – The Musical (1989), Andrew Lloyd Webber’s The Beautiful Game (2000) and Our House (2002), the Madness musical.

-For three years The Cambridge was home to Bob Carlton’s Olivier Award-winning Return to the Forbidden Planet (1989) and the National Theatre transferred the controversial but highly successful production of Jerry Springer – The Opera (2003).
+For three years the Cambridge was home to Bob Carlton’s Olivier Award-winning Return to the Forbidden Planet (1989) and the National Theatre transferred the controversial but highly successful production of Jerry Springer – The Opera (2003).
 Today the West End transfer of the Royal Shakespeare Company’s musical version of Roald Dahl’s Matilda The Musical (2011) is playing to packed houses.